-A regional perspective on the impact of COVID-19 is provided in Chart 10.
-The chart shows the percentage decrease in the number of jobs within each SA4-level region in Australia for the weeks ending April 18 and October 3.
+A regional perspective on the impact of COVID-19 is provided in Chart 9.
+The chart shows the percentage decrease in the number of jobs within each SA4-level region in Australia for the weeks ending April 18, 3 October and 5 December.
 With the onset of COVID-19, most regions had lost from 7 to 9 per cent of their jobs.
 By the beginning of October, the distribution had shifted downwards, and job losses by region were concentrated at 2 to 4 per cent.
 The distribution had also become more dispersed, with an upper tail of regions with a high rate of job loss, reflecting the continuing impact of COVID-19 in Victoria.
+By early December, the distribution had shifted further downwards and become more concentrated again-reflecting extra overall recovery and the improvement in economic activity in Victoria.

-Chart 10: Per cent change in number of jobs, distribution by SA4 region, 14 March to 3 October 2020
+Chart 9: Per cent change in number of jobs, distribution by SA4 region, 14 March to 5 December 2020